scrime-u-bordeaux/metaImpro/README.md

 ## Usage
 To improvise with a midi file of your choice, make sure it is monophonic and then put it in the folder corpus.
-If you want to add a soundfont, modify the name in dpg_interface
+If you want to add a soundfont, modify with the path of the soundfont you added in dpg_interface.

+To launch the UI :
 ```bash
 python3 dpg_interface.py
 ```